-A submission raised concerns that the amendment has not been prepared for a planning purpose, but for an ulterior purpose.
-The submission claims Amendment No. 16 has been prepared to protect the City's own interests relating to contracts it has for third party signage on bin enclosures, bus shelters and illuminated directional street signs.
+Two submissions raised concerns that the amendment has not been prepared for a planning purpose, but for an ulterior purpose.
+The submissions claim Amendment No. 16 has been prepared to protect the City's own interests relating to contracts it has for third party signage on bin enclosures, bus shelters and illuminated directional street signs.

-It is noted that this same allegation of 'ulterior purpose' was recently used in an attempt to persuade the Metro Inner-South Joint Development Assessment Panel (JDAP) to disregard the City's policy position when considering an application for third party signage (DAP/18/01521).
+It is noted that this same allegation of 'ulterior purpose' was recently used by one of the submitters in an attempt to persuade the Metro Inner-South Joint Development Assessment Panel (JDAP) to disregard the City's policy position when considering an application for third party signage (DAP/18/01521).
 The City's solicitors responded in a deputation stating that the allegations of improper competition by the City in relation to third party advertising are extreme, unreasonable, and ought to be ignored.
 The JDAP resolved to uphold the City's local planning policy position and refused the third party signage proposal.